Codes Dictionary

 cwboo (=) book value of corporations

-cwnfa (+) national non-financial assets
+cwnfa (+) corporate non-financial assets

-cwhou (+) national housing assets
+cwhou (+) corporate housing assets

 cwdwe (+) dwellings